 Here’s What You Need to Do

 We think the most challenging part about making pizza is waiting for your dough to ferment and proof to your advantage.

 Always count backward 1 to 1 1/2 hours while making pizza dough but keep in mind the temperature of your kitchen.
 Warmer days will proof your dough faster than colder days.

 When you have any pizza dough that you are fighting to get the dough to stay in its shape, it’s not ready yet.

-This result is all due to strong gluten that is resisting and hasn’t had time to relax a bit.
+This result is all due to strong gluten resistance, and it hasn’t had time to relax a bit.

-This result also can mean your fermentation hasn’t completely kicked in just yet.
+This result can also mean your fermentation hasn’t completely kicked in yet.

 How Do You Prevent Pizza Dough from Stretching Back?

-Just let your dough rest 10-15 minutes and sit back and pour yourself a martini.
+Just let your dough rest for 10-15 minutes.
 As you become more relaxed, so will your pizza dough.

 These results will drastically improve if you find a warmer spot in your kitchen that’s nice and warm.